polyswarm/autopsy-module/DEV.md

 ## Open this project in NetBeans

 When you open NetBeans, choose to open an existing project and select the swarmit subdir.

+### Tips and Tricks

+If you find NetBeans stuck at the `Initializing Project` state, delete the cache to load.
+The cache can be found in %USERPROFILE$/AppData/Local/NetBeans/Cache

 ## Set Autopsy as NetBeans Platform